ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function extension defines a registered name (see {{iana-fnex}}) that can be applied to a sequence of zero or more arguments, producing a result.
-Each registered function name is unique; functions cannot be overloaded.
+Each registered function name is unique.

 A function extension MUST be defined such that its evaluation is side-effect free, i.e., all possible orders of evaluation and choices